Graduate Student Success Scholarship

 - A plan of study, with a schedule, for completing the requirements for their program, and

-- A letter of recommendation from the department chair or graduate director.
+- A letter of recommendation (initiated by the student) from the department chair or faculty graduate advisor (Assistant Professor, Associate Professor, or Professor).
+Letters of recommendation must: